Elementary Handbook

 The Department of Education requires that all students in grades first through fifth participate in physical education classes at least twice weekly.
 Any student who is unable to participate in regular classes must submit a written excuse from a licensed practitioner of the healing arts to the Physical Education teacher, health office, and main office prior to class.

 No standard uniform is required.
-However, students must wear suitable attire (girls are not permitted to wear tops which reveal midriffs) and gym shoes acceptable for athletic use (no platform tennis shoes or flip flops).
+However, students must wear clothing following dress guidelines and gym shoes acceptable for athletic use (no platform tennis shoes, crocs or flip flops).

 Pennsylvania state code annual safety drills including fire, intruder, and weather emergency, to educate students as to what they are expected to do during emergencies.
 Board Policy 705.